 Hand Frother or French Press?

 You don’t need a steam wand to foam milk.
 If you’re making an iced drink, hot foam isn’t the way to go.
 You can use a hand, battery-operated frother, but did you know you can also use a French Press?
 Watch our video to see the kind of foam a French Press can make.
 It’s creamier and thicker than the foam a run-of-the-mill hand frother makes.
-Our Fellow Clara French Press provides a perfect creamy foam for an iced beverage.
+We sell the Grosche Madrid, a fantastic option for teas and brewing coffee as well!

 How to Make This Drink: